 City of Toronto issues extreme cold weather alert

-If a bed is not available at a shelter, the facility is asked to allow the person to stay there until a bed is found elsewhere.
+If a bed is not available when a client arrives, shelters must allow the person to stay there until they are able to find a bed at another facility, the city says.

-Street outreach workers patrol the downtown core to urge homeless people to go to a shelter or another warm place, and they offer a ride if the person agrees.
+Overnight, street outreach workers will be scouring the downtown core for homeless people and urging them to go to a shelter or another warm place.

-The city typically calls an extreme cold weather alert when Environment Canada predicts an overnight temperature of -15 C or lower, issues a wind chill warning and/or predicts extreme weather conditions such as a blizzard, ice storm or sudden drops in temperature.
+The city issues an extreme cold weather alert when there is increased danger to homeless people.
+The alert is usually called when Environment Canada predicts an overnight temperature of -15 C or colder without the wind chill, a wind chill warning and/or extreme weather conditions such as a blizzard, ice storm or sudden drops in temperature.

 @ChrisKitching is on Twitter.
 For instant breaking news, follow @CP24 on Twitter.